Royal Vellux debut tells only part of WPS story

 Systems intelligence: "We have incredible sortation systems that can reduce costs and reduce the retailer's liability.
 It speaks to the question of 'Why choose us?,'" Dale said.

-The new Royal Vellux blanket was a step-up version of the venerable Vellux line — thicker, softer and more drapable than the original.
-The new label also allowed WestPoint to delineate the line by channel.
+The new Royal Vellux blanket is a step-up version of the venerable Vellux line — thicker, softer and more drapable than the original.
+The new label also allows WestPoint to delineate the line by channel.
 In blankets, it developed a soft-twist yarn system to create a new ultra soft assortment under the Grand Patrician label.

-In towels, WestPoint jettisoned the traditional presentation of individual towel lines to focus on the range of constructions in its towel arsenal: low-twist, supima, pima, Egyptian, California and Upland.
+In the towel area, WestPoint jettisoned the traditional presentation of individual towel lines to focus on the range of constructions in its towel arsenal: low-twist, supima, pima, Egyptian, California and Upland.